 follow on Bluesky.
 The second is money.
 I cannot really afford to keep working on this, unless I can get a least a little income to support it, so please consider giving

-You can pass me an electronic message at glitteride at proton period me
+You can pass me an electronic message at glitteride at proton period me, or just comment on Youtube or Bluesky.

 Links